shipwright-io/website/content/en/docs/api/buildstrategies.md

 }
 ```

-In the above scenario, we can see how the maximum numbers for resource requests are distributed between containers.
+The above scenario shows how the maximum numbers for resource requests are distributed between containers.
 The container `step-buildah-push` gets the `100mi` for the memory requests, while it was the one defining the highest number.
 At the same time, the container `step-buildah-bud` is assigned a `0` for its memory request.

 ---

 **Scenario 3.**  Namespace **with** a `LimitRange`.

-When a `LimitRange` exists on the namespace, `Tekton Pipeline` controller will do the same approach as stated in the above two scenarios.
+When a `LimitRange` exists on the namespace, `Tekton Pipeline` controller uses the same approach as stated in the above two scenarios.
 The difference is that for the containers that have lower values, instead of zero, they will get the `minimum values of the LimitRange`.

 ## Annotations

 Annotations can be defined for a BuildStrategy/ClusterBuildStrategy as for any other Kubernetes object.
 Annotations are propagated to the TaskRun and from there, Tekton propagates them to the Pod.
-Use cases for this are for example:
+Use cases for this are, for example:

 - The Kubernetes [Network Traffic Shaping](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#support-traffic-shaping) feature looks for the `kubernetes.io/ingress-bandwidth` and `kubernetes.io/egress-bandwidth` annotations to limit the network bandwidth the `Pod` is allowed to use.
 - The [AppArmor profile of a container](https://kubernetes.io/docs/tutorials/clusters/apparmor/) is defined using the `container.apparmor.security.beta.kubernetes.io/<container_name>` annotation.